natenka/pyneng-book-en/docs/source/book/20_jinja2/syntax_filter.rst

 Jinja supports a large number of built-in filters.
 We will look at only a few of them.
 Other filters can be found in `documentation <http://jinja.pocoo.org/docs/dev/templates/#builtin-filters>`__.

 You can also easily create your own filters.
-We will not consider this possibility but it is `well documented <http://jinja.pocoo.org/docs/2.9/api/#custom-filters>`__.
+We will not cover this possibility but it is `well documented <http://jinja.pocoo.org/docs/2.9/api/#custom-filters>`__.

 default
 ~~~~~~~